KHammerschmidt/42_CoreCurriculum_CProjects/README.md

 ---
 ## 💡  About the core curriculum @ 42Heilbronn

 > 42Heilbronn's core curriculum aims to cover a lot of basics.
-The projects presented in this repository are all written in C and tackle basic C programminga s well as developing programs using classic algorithms, discovering the file system and learning UNIX process management.
+The projects presented in this repository are all written in C and tackle basic C programming, such as developing programs using classic algorithms, discovering the file system and learning UNIX process management.
 <br>

-## List of projects
+## **List of projects**

 * [`libft`](./Libft)			- re-coding my own library of standard and utility functions
 * [`ft_printf`](./ft_printf) 	- recoding libc's printf function with several conversions